admission-intelligence/admission-intelligence-docs/README.md

 ) and [NIH](https://www.ncbi.nlm.nih.gov/books/NBK559945/)).
 Studies indicate that the preventable admission problem disproportionately impacts disadvantaged communities and individuals, especially individuals at an economic disadvantage.

 A one size fits all approach won't work.
-The scope of the challenge means tmproving preventable admission rates requires a data driven architecture that can operate at scale and bring the best decision making and automation tools available to life.
+The scope of the challenge means improving preventable admission rates requires a data driven architecture that can operate at scale and bring the best decision making and automation tools available to life.

 Under the following guiding architectural requirements: